SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

         All three are analogous to the result overviews above.

-* The `explored_parameters` overview about you parameters explored in the single runs
+* The `explored_parameters` overview about your parameters explored in the single runs.

 * In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.